 Operated officially by the National Commission for Cultural Affairs, the National Textile Museum displays and promotes the textile industry of Bhutan.
 The achievements in textiles are also put to the fore.

 Folk Heritage Museum

 The Folk Heritage Museum gives a traveler an insight into the traditional Bhutanese way of living and culture.
-In addition to artifacts, it also displays an wide collection of household objects, tools and equipment.
+In addition to artefacts, it also displays a wide collection of household objects, tools and equipment.

 National Library of Bhutan

-In the Tashichho Dzong, the king and queen of Bhutan live.
-A point to note is that, it is open for visitors only after 4.30 pm for 1 hour.
+In the Tashichho Dzong, reside the king and queen of Bhutan.
+A point to note is that it is open for visitors only after 4.30 pm for 1 hour.

-Phobjikha is actually a valley.
-Glacial valley to be precise.
-It is extremely beautiful and forms a a natural habitat to Black Neck Cranes, deers, leopards, red foxes etc.
+Phobjikha is actually a valley -a glacial valley to be precise.
+It is extremely beautiful and forms a natural habitat to Black Neck Cranes, deer, leopards, red foxes, etc.

 Gangte Goemba is a large monastery that overlooks nature.
-The premises consists of a central goemba, quarters for monks, a guesthouse and meditation centres.
+The premises consist of a central goemba, quarters for monks, a guesthouse and meditation centres.